FEST3D/FEST-3D/docs/user_guide/00_download.md

 git submodule update --init
 ```

-If you are downloading the FEST-3D package as zip file from the [GitHub](https://github.com/FEST3D/FEST-3D) or [Home page](https://fest3d.github.io) on Linux system, use Unzip by first installing it using the command:
+If you are downloading the FEST-3D package as a zip file from  [GitHub](https://github.com/FEST3D/FEST-3D) or [Home page](https://fest3d.github.io) on Linux system, use the command "unzip", which can be  installed (if not available)  using the command:
 ```
 sudo apt-get install unzip
 ```